 07 Nov Mill Road Winter Fair 2013

-Only a few days to go for the biggest Food feast in Cambridge, The Mill Road Winter Fair.
+5 Days to Go for Cambridge’s biggest feast – Only a few days to go for the biggest Food feast in Cambridge, The Mill Road Winter Fair.
 The year certainly has flown by!
 The Cambridge food Tour can look back on a very exciting year in which I have met a lot of foodies, different cultures and locals.
 Sharing my love of food and Cambridge is never boring and with the local food scene on a roll, there is so much to share.

-Pretty much to my surprise I have had quite a few requests for tours for the 7th of December, unfortunately there will be no tours that day as it would clash with the Mill Road Winter fair.
+Pretty much to my surprise, I have had quite a few requests for tours for the 7th of December, unfortunately, there will be no tours that day as it would clash with the Mill Road Winter Fair.
 I probably would lose my guests making our way through this incredible feast.
 If you’re planning to visit Cambridge, I can highly recommend making your way to Mill Road.
 It is very easy to get to.

 Cambridge is at the best of times a very busy city so I recommend you leave your car at home.
-If you live outside Cambridge I advise taking public transport not only to avoid the traffic, but also so you can enjoy all the wonderful drinks on the fair and at the the local pubs.
+If you live outside Cambridge I advise taking public transport not only to avoid the traffic but also so you can enjoy all the wonderful drinks on the fair and at the local pubs.

 If you do decide to take the car, you can leave it at one of the park and rides on the outskirts of Cambridge.
-The most convenient one is Newmarket Road so you can get off at the Grafton centre.
+The most convenient one is Newmarket Road so you can get off at the Grafton Centre.
 It will be very busy in Cambridge that day with Christmas shoppers and people going to the fair so I really don’t recommend taking your car into Cambridge.
-If you do, the closest car park is Queen Ann Car park, the Grafton centre. or a bit further away the Grand Arcade.
+If you do, the closest car park is Queen Ann Car park, the Grafton Centre. or a bit further away from the Grand Arcade.